wordofwarning/wordofwarning.org/current/2023-worksahead/asare/index.md

 *What and where exactly is "The Line"?
 Where do I stop being British and start being Ghanaian?
 Is it in my posture, my gait, my tone, my grammar?*

 A moving exploration of identity and the human experience through visual art & dance.
-Rooted in the philosophical concepts of existentialism, we are invited to journey through the raw & complex emotions that define us as individuals.
+Rooted in the philosophical concepts of existentialism, we are invited to journey through the raw and complex emotions that define us as individuals.

 Bringing together the past & the present, the cultural & the new, in a search for belonging and to maintain cultural tradition while adapting to new contexts.